-The Community Redevelopment Plan Amendment process that commenced in 2013 project includes the following components: 1) Feasibility Study, 2) Public participation, 3) Assessment of Existing and Future Market Conditions, and 4) Comprehensive Plan Amendment.
+The Community Redevelopment Plan Amendment process that commenced in 2013 includes the following components: 1) Feasibility Study, 2) Public participation, 3) Assessment of Existing and Future Market Conditions, and 4) Comprehensive Plan Amendment.

 The Feasibility Study determined that the CRA could continue to fund capital improvement projects if the agency's life is extended for 30 years after the end of the current fiscal year and projects are funded on a pay-as-you-go basis.
 An analysis including projections of increment revenue, operating expenditures and debt service obligations of the CRA for the period through FY 2043 was prepared in order to review the CRA's ability to complete desired projects.
 The longer lifespan of the CRA will provide greater potential for financing opportunities.
 Further, a recommendation is made to undertake an update of the Naples Community Redevelopment Plan to gather public input regarding the Potential Projects List and to allow for a review of the CRA's goals and objectives.
-It is recommended that the CRA continue with the process to update and amend its Community Redevelopment Plan in order to reset the sunset date to 2043.
-The Feasibility Study can be found in Appendix B.
+It is recommended that the CRA continue with the process to update and amend its Community Redevelopment Plan in order to reset the extend date to 2043.